 - Approx. 200ml cold water

-- Brown the mince: Add the beef mince to the pan with the softened vegetables.
-Cook for a further five minutes, stirring frequently to break up the meat, until it begins to brown.
+- Brown the mince: Add the beef mince to the pan.
+Cook for a further 5 minutes, stirring frequently to break up the meat, until it begins to brown.

-- Create the sauce: Stir in the chopped tomatoes, tomato purée, beef stock, red wine (if using), sugar, and bay leaf.
-Add a good pinch of salt and black pepper.
+- Build the sauce: Stir in the chopped tomatoes, tomato purée, beef stock, red wine (if using), sugar, and bay leaf.
+Season well with salt and black pepper.

-- Simmer the mince: Bring the mixture to a boil, then reduce the heat to a gentle simmer.
+- Simmer the mince: Bring to a boil, then reduce the heat to a gentle simmer.
 Cover the pan and cook for 20 minutes, stirring occasionally.

-- Prepare the dumplings: While the mince is simmering, make the dumplings.
-In a bowl, combine the self-raising flour, suet, salt, and fresh parsley.
-Make a well in the center and gradually add the cold water, mixing with a fork until it forms a soft, spongy dough.
-Be careful not to add too much water.
+- Make the dumplings: While the mince simmers, combine the self-raising flour, suet, salt, parsley, rosemary, and thyme in a bowl.
+Make a well in the centre and gradually add the cold water, mixing with a fork until it forms a soft, spongy dough.

 - Shape the dumplings: With lightly floured hands, roll the dough into 12 small balls.

 - Cook the dumplings: Stir the mince well, then remove the pan from the heat.
-Carefully place the dumplings on top of the mince, leaving a little space between them to allow them to expand.
-Cover the pan with a tight-fitting lid and return it to a medium heat.
-Cook for 18-20 minutes, or until the dumplings are cooked through and have risen nicely.
+Place the dumplings on top, leaving a little space between them.
+Cover with a tight-fitting lid and return to a medium heat.
+Cook for 18–20 minutes until the dumplings have risen and are cooked through.

-- Take Time with the Veg: Cooking the onions, carrots, and celery slowly for 15 minutes before adding the mince is a crucial step.
-This process, known as building a mirepoix, creates a deep, sweet flavor base for the entire dish.
+- Cook the veg slowly: Give the onions, carrots, and celery a full 15 minutes before adding the mince.
+This builds a deep, sweet flavour base for the whole dish.

-- Keep the Lid On: The dumplings cook by steaming.
-It’s essential to keep the lid on tightly for the entire cooking time to trap the steam and ensure they rise and become light and fluffy.
+- Keep the lid on tight: The dumplings cook by steaming.
+Keep the lid on for the full 18–20 minutes so they rise properly.

 - Calories: 609 kcal